KittenCN/Super-mario-bros-A3C-pytorch/README.md

 # Super Mario Bros A3C (2025 Edition)

-Modernised PyTorch implementation of Asynchronous Advantage Actor-Critic (A3C) for the maintained `gymnasium-super-mario-bros` suite, refreshed with Gymnasium vector environments, IMPALA-style networks, V-trace targets, mixed precision, and advanced tooling for monitoring and hyperparameter search.
+Modernised PyTorch implementation of Asynchronous Advantage Actor-Critic (A3C) for the Super Mario Bros Gymnasium ecosystems (compatible with both `gymnasium-super-mario-bros` and the legacy `gym-super-mario-bros`), refreshed with Gymnasium vector environments, IMPALA-style networks, V-trace targets, mixed precision, and advanced tooling for monitoring and hyperparameter search.

 ## Key Features